kishorenc/road/README.md

 		/indexController.js
 		/eventsController.js

 You can export your controller functions which automatically get mapped by road, again using convention.
 Every controller function needs to be prefixed with the HTTP method it's handling.
-For example, functions which are serving GET requests, need to be prefixed with 'get_', like this:
+For example, functions which are serving GET requests, need to be prefixed with `get_`, like this:

 	// eventsController.js